 Mango Jam Ingredients & Substitutions

-Below are some swaps and substitutions that can be made in this mango freezer jam recipe.
+Below are some notes about the swaps and substitutions that can be made in this mango freezer jam recipe.

 - Mangos – You can any type of mango you can find!
 You can also use frozen mango chunks if you can’t find fresh mangos.
 Just be sure to let them fully thaw before trying to make this jam.